hydroxycarbamide (hi-DROX-eee-Car-bah-myd) (hydroxyurea) (hi-DROX-eee-U-re-aah)

 What it looks like

-HYDREA capsules have an opaque aqua and opaque pink capsule shell, with "BMS 303"
+HYDREA capsules have an opaque green and opaque pink capsule shell, with "BMS 303"

 The active ingredient in HYDREA capsules is hydroxycarbamide (hydroxyurea).